Washpool World Heritage Trails

 Mandatory Gear

-Mandatory Gear will be checked at bib collection and must be carried at all times during the run:
+Mandatory Gear will be checked at bib collection and must be carried for the entire run:

 - Fully charged mobile phone that is switched on with Emergency Plus app downloaded.
 It is only recommended (not mandatory) that you download an offline map of the course.